 Your vote is important regardless of the number of Common Shares you own.
-This year due to the global pandemic and holding the Meeting virtually, we are requesting all shareholders to vote in advance of the Meeting even if they intend on joining the conference call.
-To the extent a ballot is requested at the Meeting, this would be conducted by roll call on the conference call.
-If you are a Registered Shareholder we request you to complete the enclosed Management Proxy and return it using any one of the methods described on the Management Proxy by no later than 11:00 a.m.
-(Toronto time) on Monday, 7 December 2020.
-If you hold your Common Shares through a broker or an intermediary, we request you to complete the applicable voting instruction form/ Form of Instruction or provide your voting instructions by other acceptable methods.
-For details on how to register to participate in the Meeting and ask questions please refer to pages 8-9 of this Information Circular.
+If you are a Registered Shareholder and are unable to attend the Meeting we request you to complete the enclosed Management Proxy and return it using any one of the methods described on the Management Proxy by no later than 11:00 a.m.
+(Toronto time) on Monday, 19 June 2023.
+If you hold your Common Shares through a broker or an intermediary, we request you to complete the applicable voting instruction form / Form of Instruction or provide your voting instructions by other acceptable methods.